ayushnegi127/QR-Code-Generator-and-Decoder/README.md

 Run the script and choose the option to generate a QR code.
 Enter the data you want to encode in the QR code.
 Provide the file path where you want to save the QR code image.

 Decode QR Code:
 Run the script and choose the option to decode a QR code.
 Enter the file path of the QR code image you want to decode.

-Example
+Example:

-Generating a QR Code
+Generating a QR Code:
 $ python qr_code.py
 Do you want to generate or decode a QR code? (enter 'generate' or 'decode'): generate Enter the data to encode in the QR code: Hello, world!
 Enter the file path to save the QR code image: hello_world_qr.png QR code saved as hello_world_qr.png

-Decoding a QR Code
+Decoding a QR Code:
 $ python qr_code.py
 Do you want to generate or decode a QR code? (enter 'generate' or 'decode'): decode Enter the file path of the QR code image to decode: hello_world_qr.png